Open Panel: Work Practices as Politics

 Starting with Foucault’s hypothesis that “each society has its regime of truth, its general ‘politics of truth’”, which incorporates “techniques and procedures [that are] accorded value in the acquisition of truth” (1994:131), work practices may be conceived as acts through which power relations and value systems manifest themselves.
 They include the organization of workflow and the relationships between different agents, as well as the specification of necessary competences and uses of equipment and materials.
 Practices regulate the conduct of translators, whether professional or non-professional, and thus support the construction of what Bourdieu terms “socially appropriate discourse” (1977:646).
 Approaching work practices from this perspective may reveal how social structures contribute to the construction of legitimate knowledge, how value systems are reflected in work practices and how work practices construct and maintain identities.

-This panel welcomes proposals that address the following questions, among others, in contemporary or historical contexts, within dominant or subaltern groups and across a range of movements, media and disciplinary areas:
+This panel seeks to address the following questions, among others, in contemporary or historical contexts, within dominant or subaltern groups and across a range of movements, media and disciplinary areas:

 - How may work practices function as gate-keeping mechanisms which defend, protect and preserve knowledge within a group?